wagtail/wagtail/docs/getting_started/tutorial.rst

    $ python manage.py migrate

+This command ensures that the tables in your database are matched to the models in your project.
+Every time you alter your model (eg. you may add a field to a model) you will need to run this command in order to update the database.

 Create an admin user
 ~~~~~~~~~~~~~~~~~~~~

 .. code-block:: console

    $ python manage.py createsuperuser

+When logged into the admin site, a superuser has full permissions and is able to view/create/manage the database.

 Start the server
 ~~~~~~~~~~~~~~~~